sea cucumbers text index | photo index

 Family Stichopodidae

 Features: 15-20cm long.
-Body squarish in cross-section, blunt at the ends with a wrinkled skin.
-Mostly yellowish brown with a pattern of 'eye-spots' that appear into two rows along the body length.
+Body hard heavy, squarish in cross-section, blunt at the ends, with a wrinkled skin.
+Mostly yellowish brown with a pattern of 'eye-spots' that appear into 2-4 rows along the body length.
 'Ocellatus' means 'having little spots' or 'marked with eyes'.
 These are not real eyes but comprise a large white bump with a dark tip.
-The animal has flat underside with many tube feet appearing in three rows along the body length.
+Distinct flat underside with many large tube feet with suckers appearing in three rows along the body length.
+The mouth is downward facing.

 Human uses: It is among the sea cucumbers harvested for food.